Aman3512/Covid-19-Vaccination-Spring-Boot-Project/README.md

 ## Features

-* User and Admin authentication & validation with session uuid having.
+* User and Admin authentication & validation with session uuid
 * Admin Features:
     * Administrator Role of the entire application
     * Only registered admins with valid session token can add/update/delete driver or customer from main database